medik8s/docs/faq.md

 the bad node and replace it with a new one was the only necessary recovery mechanism.

-The medik8s team partnered with Ericsson to convince the sig-cluster community that other mechanisms were needed (particularly on bare metal) and together we created the External Remediation API that is used by both the Machine and Node Healthcheck Controllers.
+The medik8s team have partnered with Ericsson to convince the sig-cluster community that other mechanisms have been needed (particularly on bare metal), and together we have created the External Remediation API that is used by both the Machine and Node Healthcheck Controllers.